 So what recipe do you make with them?

-Here’s a great fresh sardine recipe for you to try: Venetian sardines with raisins and pine nuts aka sarde in saor!
-Breaded pan fried sardines pickled in vinegar… a great summer lunch straight from Italian!
+Here’s a great fresh sardine recipe for you to try: Venetian sardines with raisins and pine nuts or in Italian sarde in saor!
+This dish contains floured and pan fried sardines marinated in vinegar… Believe me, it is a great summer lunch straight from the streets of Venice!

 How to clean fish: a step-by-step guide to help you clean fresh sardines like a pro!